dbilanoski/cheat-sheets/tools/samba.md

 ### Procedure

-### 1. Prepare local users
+#### 1. Prepare local users

-Create local user and grup which will be owners of the share.
+Create local user and group which will be owners of the share.

 In this example, we are creating user *smbglobal* and group *smbglobals*.